joelparkerhenderson/demo-rust-axum/README.md

 </details>

-## Get JSON data
+## 8. Create a route that gets JSON data

-Use Serde JSON in order to format JSON data using structs:
+Use Serde JSON in order to format JSON data:

 ```rust
 // Use Serde JSON to serialize/deserialize JSON, such as the request body.